bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### `<indexable_metadata>-<index>` key-value pair

+TODO: Explain in the `grouping suffix` context.

 If the grouping logic of a set of parametrically linked anatomical images is (entirely or partially) bound up with a metadata field that varies from image to image, `<indexable_metadata>-<index>` SHOULD be included in the file name.
-This is applicable if the varying entries of the same metadata field are enumerable.
+This is applicable if the varying entries of the same metadata field are enumerable and the metadata field is listed in the table of allowed key tags.

 Unlike other key/value pairs, key tag of the `<indexable_metadata>-<index>` is mutable depending on the metadata field that varies between several scans of the